Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Introduction

 \subsection{Acknowledgements}

 The first ideas of studying figure eight bubbling, and preliminary results toward Theorem~\ref{thm:rescale}, were obtained by the second author during her collaboration with Chris Woodward.
-We would like to thank Mohammed Abouzaid, Sheel Ganatra, Tim Perutz, Anatoly Preygel, and Zachary Sylvan for helpful conversations about \S\ref{ss:algebra2}.
+We would like to thank Mohammed Abouzaid, Sheel Ganatra, Tim Perutz, Anatoly Preygel, and Zachary Sylvan for helpful conversations about \S\ref{ss:algebra2}, and the referees for constructive feedback on the exposition.
 We gratefully acknowledge support by an NSF Graduate Research Fellowship, a Davidson Fellowship, and an NSF Career Grant, and would like to thank the Institute for Advanced Study, Princeton University, and the University of California, Berkeley for their hospitality.